 If you hold shares directly, any dividends will be paid to you as the shareholder.
 Alternatively, if you've invested in shares via an equities fund, dividends are paid to the fund.
 As an investor in a fund, you can choose how you want to receive your dividends:

-When you're deciding how to invest, it's important to remember that the value of investments and the income from them do go up and down, so the value of your investments will fluctuate over time, and in some cases you may not get back the original amount you invested.
+When you're deciding how to invest, it's important to remember that the value of investments and the income from them do go up and down, which will cause the value of your investments to fall as well as rise, and in some cases you may not get back the original amount you invested.
 If you are unsure about the suitability of your investment, speak to a financial adviser.

-*Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or bond investments.
+*Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or bond investments which are less secure.

 At myM&G, we believe the case for long-term equity investing is still as strong as ever.
 Even in tough economic times, companies with solid business models and reliable ways of making money have the potential to do well for our investors.